ChatTheatre/SkotOS-Doc/Story_Builder/In-Game_Systems/TAS_System/TASHelp.md

-TAS Help is subject to change without notice, but this is a sample output of the current (as of 19 Nov 2004) TAS Help output, so you do not need to keep scrollin up if you are trying to work in a window but want to see the TAS Help output.
+TAS Help is subject to change without notice, but this is a sample output of the current (as of 19 Nov 2004) TAS Help output, so you do not need to keep scrolling up if you are trying to work in a window but want to see the TAS Help output.

 \* \<font color=\"blue\"\>+tas help\</font\> is the brief basic help.